freenas/freenas-docs/userguide/system.rst

 Boot
 ----

-%brand% supports a feature of ZFS known as multiple boot environments.
-With multiple boot environments, the process of updating the operating system becomes a low-risk operation as the updater automatically creates a snapshot of your current boot environment and adds it to the boot menu before applying the update.
-If the update fails, simply reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.
+%brand% supports a ZFS feature known as multiple boot environments.
+With multiple boot environments, the process of updating the operating system becomes a low-risk operation.
+The updater automatically creates a snapshot of the current boot environment and adds it to the boot menu before applying the update.
+If the update fails, reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.

-.. note:: Do not confuse boot environments with the configuration database.
+.. note:: Boot environments are separate from the configuration database.
 Boot environments are a snapshot of the *operating system* at a specified time.
 When a %brand% system boots, it loads the specified boot environment, or operating